AhmedAfifMonrat/Sparse-Distributed-Memory/README.md

 # Sparse-Distributed-Memory
-To design a distributed network system implementing a special kind of storage
+To design a distributed network system implementing a special kind of storage.
+Architecturally the storage system is a hybrid peer-to-peer network with peer nodes that will perform the actual task of storage and reconstruction of data and the infrustructure nodes implementing helper functions.
+Also the software architecture should be able to support a potentially large numbers of peers.